 The cooperation between the two cities rests on a longstanding technical experience and a political will to develop frontline technologies and solutions for smart, sustainable districts.
 The size of the population in the cities represents a vast majority of European cities.

-By joining forces with leading industrial companies in COLL DH, unique solutions will be further innovated, tested and integrated into business concepts in companies that strives towards strengthened competitiveness and creation of new products in their respective fields.
+By joining forces with leading industrial companies in COOL DH, unique solutions will be further innovated, tested and integrated into business concepts in companies that strive towards strengthened competitiveness and creation of new products in their respective fields.

 Relation to the work programme

-Cool DH will also show how existing buildings after energy refurbishment can adopt to LTDH, enabling a district by district to convert to LTDH.
-Finally, we will show how LT supplies in the best way can be utilized in existing DH systems.
+COOL DH will also show how existing buildings after energy refurbishment can adopt to LTDH, enabling district by district to convert to LTDH.
+Finally we will show how LT supplies can be utilized in existing DH systems in the best way.